CyberSyntek/i01-GesturesWithPython/README.md

 Note: VScode also auto-converts tabs for you. :9

-CREATING A CUSTOM FOLDER FOR YOUR SCRIPTS AND OTHER USED IN MRL FILES.
+CREATING A CUSTOM FOLDER FOR YOUR MRL CONTENT
 =

 *beep boop* Updates in progress!